Apulanta Oy to save a historic engineering house in Tampere

 Apulanta selected Siparila products for Tampere restoration project

-Sipe Santapuk and his team's commitment to quality and domesticity is also reflected in the choices they make in building materials.
-For the Niemenranta project in Tampere, they have chosen to use Siparila products, which are renowned for their high quality and domestic manufacturing.
-Santapukki emphasises that "you can't use just anything in renovation, you need the best quality and preferably from nearby."
+Sipe Santapukki and his team's commitment to quality and domestic production is also reflected in their choice of building materials.
+For the Niemenranta project in Tampere, they have decided to use Siparila products, which are known for their high quality and domestic manufacturing.
+Santapukki that "you can't use just anything in a renovation; you need the best quality and, preferably, locally sourced materials."

 Cooperation with Siparila has been excellent.
 "Deliveries arrive on time and in the right quantities, which is vital in construction projects," he says.
 This seamless cooperation has helped the project to progress smoothly, avoiding delays and cost increases.

-Santapukki considers it particularly important that the materials used are compatible with the historic value of the property.
-The quality and design of Siparila's products support this objective.
-"They are not basic ironmongery mouldings, but special profiles that meet the requirements of the era," he stresses.
+Santapukki it particularly important that the materials used are in keeping with the historical value of the property.
+The quality and design of Siparila's products support this goal.
+"These are not standard hardware store moldings, but special profiles that meet the requirements of the era," he emphasizes.

 Sustainability and environmental friendliness are also key criteria in material selection.
-"It is important that the materials are domestic and that their environmental impact is minimised.
-This localism is similar to food - even if it's not organic, local production is the most environmentally sustainable solution," Santapukki says.
+"It is important that the materials are domestic and their environmental impact is minimal.
+This local focus is similar to that applied to food—even if it is not organic, local production is the most environmentally sustainable solution," Santapukki .

 Visuals and details with Siparila products in this project

-Visuals and details are key elements of the project.
-Sipe Santapukki explains how the height of the space determined the use of wide mouldings and the choice of special profiles.
-"Design is not my field, but experience has taught me to recognise what fits into a historic environment.
-Exclusivity and product quality are key," Santapukki explains.
+Visuality and details are key elements in the project.
+Sipe Santapukki how the height of the space determined the use of wide moldings and the choice of special profiles.
+"Design is not my field, but experience has taught me to recognize what suits a historical environment.
+Exclusivity and product quality are key," Santapukki .

-Personally, Santapukki is particularly impressed with Siparila's silver panel and the special wood panels he has used in his own home.
-"With a simple solution, we've created stunning effects.
-Even professionals have praised these choices," he says.
+Personally, Santapukki particularly impressed by Siparila's silver-toned panels and special wood panels, which he has used in his own home.
+"With a simple solution, we have achieved stunning effects.
+Even professionals have praised these choices," he says happily.

-Finally, when asked who he would recommend Siparila to, the answer is clear: "Anyone who is renovating or building new.
-There's no project that doesn't need quality mouldings, effect walls or exterior or interior cladding made of Finnish wood at some point."
+Finally, when asked who he would recommend Siparila to, his answer is clear: “Anyone who is renovating or building something new.
+There is no project that does not at some point require high-quality moldings, accent walls, or exterior or interior cladding made from Finnish wood.”

 This project in Tampere shows how carefully chosen details and the right partners can revitalise and respect a historic building, while bringing modern quality and sustainability.
 The work of Santapuk and his team continues, and their passion for saving old buildings remains as strong as their commitment to quality and respect for the environment.